How Is Stealth Omicron Different From Its Original Version?

 Key Takeaways

-The Department of Health recently confirmed that stealth Omicron is already in the country and that it is prevalent in local cases in the regions.
+The Department of Health confirmed in January 2022 that stealth Omicron is already in the country and that it was prevalent in local cases in the regions.

 Stealth Omicron or BA.2 is a sub-lineage of the original Omicron, BA.1.
 Its stealthy feature comes from the absence of “S gene target failure,” a characteristic that makes it easier for experts to identify the original Omicron variant.